FH-Cloud-Computing/website/docs/lectures/1-cloud-intro/index.md

 ## The Anatomy of a Datacenter

+!!! note "In a hurry?"
+    ### Datacenter components:

+    - Racks to house servers
+    - Cabling under the floor
+    - Redundant cooling, fire suppression systems and power supply
+    - Eco friendliness is becoming a factor
+    - Some datacenters provide internet connectivity

 Since the cloud is just somebody else's computer, that computer needs to be hosted somewhere.
 Servers are almost exclusively hosted in datacenters.
 Let's take a look at what is involved in running a datacenter.